 Adjutants make it all work.
 Roster updates are important to be provided to the Army Secretary to ensure members are accounted for and to make sure everyone gets their outstanding quarterly SCV magazine.
 Adjutant Ritchie has just initiated this January distribution of monthly newsletters to Division Adjutants to disseminate to Brigade and camp Adjutants and he encouraged everyone to approach their Division Adjutants to receive these useful newsletters.
 He also encouraged everyone to read the Camp Handbook, a must read for Commanders and Adjutants.
 Steve stressed the importance of camp Adjutants to complete the Last Roll paperwork when members pass away - of the 60000 delinquent SCV members, a surprising number are deceased but no Last Roll paperwork was every provided for them.
 Cindy White at the national headquarters can provide a delinquent member list for every camp and Steve asked that every Adjutant get one of these lists.

-Adjutant Ritchie then announced what he claimed would be a controversial fact, that there is no national constitutional requirement for proof of lineage/descent from a Confederate veteran for membership in the SCV.
+Adjutant Ritchie then announced what he claimed would be a controversial fact, that there is no constitutional requirement to send proof of lineage/descent from a Confederate veteran to the National Headquarters for membership in the SCV.
 The membership packet required at national SCV headquarters includes a completed application, a check and preferably a type written summary of the applicants information but no paperwork for descent documentation is required by national headquarters.
 Membership records are kept as hardcopies at SCV National headquarters.
 SCV National does no genealogy verification.
 The application requires camp officer signatures to substantiate membership satisfaction and camp requirements vary.
 Compiled service records are sometimes illegible or inaccurate and many were lost during the War especially when towns were burned and razed such as in Sherman's march.
 Additional resources include the American Civil War Research database and Broadfoot's records of Confederate veterans.
 UCV and pension records are additional resources.
 He highlighted that how an ancestor was separated or location of his burial may be unknown and don't get hung up on those details when completing the application.

 Steve encouraged everyone to use this period from February thru April to use the prorated dues as a recruiting tool for growing SCV membership as a great value to encourage new members to sign-up.
 He encouraged everyone to continue to learn more about the Adjutant role and use the scvli.org (SCV Leadership Institute) as a part of this educational opportunity.
 Finally, Steve implored everyone that when choosing camp officers, choose responsible competent people - a poor Adjutant means reports won't be filed, Last Rolls will not be completed for condolences, members won't get their magazines.
 He stressed that there is no disgrace in resigning from a position for family and work priorities.